-- The First Line of Defense: The first line of defense is comprised of the various NSCC business lines and supporting functional units including Product Management, Operations Management, Information Technology, and other areas critical to NSCC's daily operations and functioning.
+- The First Line of Defense: The first line of defense is comprised of the various NSCC business lines and supporting functional units including Product Management, Global Business Operations Management, Information Technology, and other areas critical to NSCC's daily operations and functioning.
 Their mandate is to manage risk proactively on a day-to-day basis. - The Second Line of Defense: The second line of defense is comprised of DTCC's control functions, including the Legal Department, the Privacy Office, Compliance, and those areas that fall within the Group Chief Risk Office, as outlined below.
 Their mandate is to provide advice and guidance to the first line of defense for adhering to established risk standards and/or to monitor compliance with such established risk standards. - The Third Line of Defense: The third line of defense is the Internal Audit Department ("IAD").
-IAD's mission is to assess the adequacy of DTCC's overall control environment, risk management, and control framework and, in doing so, to raise awareness of control risk and promote changes for improving governance processes, as well as monitor compliance with applicable laws, regulations and established key policies and procedures.
+IAD's mission is to assesschallenge the adequacy of DTCC's everall-control environment, risk management, and control framework and, in doing so, to raise awareness of control risk and promote changes for improving governance processes, as well as monitor compliance with applicable laws, regulations and established key policies and proceduresthe organization's resiliency and security in safeguarding the global financial markets.
 IAD provides independent and objective assurance to assist in DTCC's maintenance of effective risk management and control practices.
 The head of IAD is the General Auditor.